 By the late 2020s, a lunar lander capable of transporting crews and cargo will begin trips to the surface of the Moon.
 The sustainable, long-term lunar surface activities enabled by these efforts, in tandem with the Gateway, will expand and diversify over time, taking advantage of the Moon and near space for scientific exploration in the broadest sense.

 The first human landing on Mars – audacious in its complexity – will be an achievement recalled with awe far into humanity’s future.
 Key components of the Exploration Campaign already are underway and include long-duration human spaceflight on the space station, development of advanced life support systems, and continuing to lead and advance the world in deep space science missions.

 Overall, the Exploration Campaign focuses on a transformative approach that includes the development of technologies and systems that enable a series of human and robotic lunar missions that are extensible to Mars.

 NASA continues to maintain leadership in robotic exploration on and around Mars.
 The agency’s InSight mission now is on its way to Mars and will land in November to study the interior of the Red Planet.
-Development of NASA’s next rover to Mars continues to make excellent progress and is scheduled to launch in July 2020.
+The development of NASA’s next rover to Mars continues to make excellent progress and is scheduled to launch in July 2020.

 The Mars 2020 rover will aid our search for past life and demonstrate the production of fuel and other resources that enable human exploration.
 We also will use this mission as a building block for a subsequent roundtrip robotic mission with the historic first rocket launch off another planet and a sample return.
-That mission will serve as a critical precursor to an eventual series of crewed missions to Mars planned to start in the 2030’s and culminating in a surface landing, which will be supported by the work we’ll do on the Moon in the coming years.
+That mission will serve as a critical precursor to an eventual series of crewed missions to Mars planned to start in the 2030s and culminate in a surface landing, which will be supported by the work we’ll do on the Moon in the coming years.